 APIs are the cornerstone of every data platform.
 Either you host APIs that are used by clients, or you use external APIs.
 You have to know how to work with them.

-In this course you learn all the necessary fundamentals of working with APIs.
+In this training you learn all the necessary fundamentals of working with APIs.
 You will learn how to design APIs as well as how to code and deploy them with Docker.
 You will use the FastAPI framework for Python that is perfect for quick API development.

 To start with the basics, we dig into some crucial API (Application Programming Interface) fundamentals.
 Learn what APIs are and what they are used for.
 Understand how they function as a way of client-server communication and why building APIs is so important for you as a platform creator and host.
 Get to know about REST (Representational State Transfer) API and its four major concepts and learn the difference between hosting and using an API to understand when to use which method.

 Another topic in this section is methods and media types.
 Get to know the main HTTP methods, which let you interact with the API, and the media types, which let you define the transmitted data.
 In this context you also learn about HTTP response codes and API parameters.